Vas41/Current-page-link-style/README.md

 Current-page-link-style
 =======================

-Small code, apply css style for current page link using jQuery
+Small code, adds css class for current page link using jQuery in order to use specific css styles